 c0010 – Description of economic function

+Name of the economic function, for additional optional functions only.

 Part 2: Quantitative data

 c0020 – Market share

-Estimate of the market share of the institution or group for the economic function in the respective country.
-For deposits, this corresponds to the value of domestic deposits relative to the total value of domestic deposits.
+Estimate of the market share of the institution or group for the economic function in the respective country or geographic area.
+In particular:

-For MS CFTs, this may be calculated as: total value on accounts (c0030) divided by total value of deposits in the country.
+– for Member State/country reports (MS CFR), this may be calculated as: total value on accounts (c0030) divided by total value of deposits in the country.

-For reports other than MS/Country reports, this may be calculated as: total value on accounts c0030 – total value of deposits held by non-domestic residents or undertakings c0060, divided by total value of deposits in the country.
+- for individual, sub-consolidated or consolidated reports, this may be calculated as: total value on accounts c0030 – total value of deposits held by non-domestic residents or undertakings c0060, divided by total value of deposits in the country.

 c0030 – Value on accounts